Transformers Inference Optimization Toolset

 \[\operatorname{head}_i = \operatorname{Attention}(\mathbf{QW}_i^Q, \mathbf{KW}_i^K, \mathbf{VW}_i^V), \quad i = 1, \dots, h.\]with learnable parameters $\mathbf{W}^Q_{1 \dots h}, \mathbf{W}^K_{1 \dots h}, \mathbf{W}^V_{1 \dots h}$ and $\mathbf{W}^O$.
 If MHA receives $\mathbf{Q} = \mathbf{K}$ (and normally $ = \mathbf{V}$), we call it multi-head self-attention, otherwise it is called multi-head cross-attention.
 We’ll focus on self-attention mechanism as it’s widely used in generative LLMs.

-We’ll focus on the core attention mechanism.
-Let’s introduce new tensor names to simplify the notation: let’s call dot product $\mathbf{S} := \mathbf{QK}^T \in \mathbb{R}^{L \times L}$, normalized attention weights $\mathbf{P} := \operatorname{softmax}(\mathbf{S} \otimes \text{mask}) \in \mathbb{R}^{L \times L}$ ($\text{mask}$ is broadcastable to $\mathbf{S}$) and output $\mathbf{O} := \mathbf{PV} \in \mathbb{R}^{L \times d}$.
+Let’s introduce new tensor names to simplify the notation: we’ll call dot product $\mathbf{S} := \mathbf{QK}^T \in \mathbb{R}^{L \times L}$, normalized attention weights $\mathbf{P} := \operatorname{softmax}(\mathbf{S} \circ \text{mask}) \in \mathbb{R}^{L \times L}$ ($\text{mask}$ is broadcastable to $\mathbf{S}$) and output $\mathbf{O} := \mathbf{PV} \in \mathbb{R}^{L \times d}$.

 KV Cache